Safeguarding is everybody's business. We follow the Dfe and Local Authority guidelines which can be found by clicking HERE.

-We follow the procedures and protocols suggested by the Salford Safeguarding Children Board.
+We follow the procedures and protocols suggested by the Salford Safeguarding Children Partnership.

-There are two Designated Child Protection Persons (DCPPs), who work closely together as the Safeguarding Team.
+There are three Designated Child Protection Persons (DCPs), who work closely together as the Safeguarding Team.
 These are:

 The school follows the safer recruitment procedures recommended by Salford LA.
 Key staff and Governors who are involved in recruitment have all completed the Safer Recruitment Training Course.
 All relevant checks are completed before employment can be confirmed and these are monitored by the Human Resources Department.

-All staff receive safeguarding training every 18 months, through the Salford Safeguarding Children Board and new staff are booked onto the next available course after they have been employed.
+All staff receive safeguarding training every 18 months, through the Salford Safeguarding Children Parnership and new staff are booked onto the next available course after they have been employed.

 On induction, all members of staff are given training on school Safeguarding procedures and expectations.